 The American Optometric Association recommends that children have exams at the following intervals:

 - A comprehensive exam to establish a baseline between the ages of 6 and 12 months

 - Another comprehensive exam as they grow and develop between the ages of 3 and 5

 - Annual, comprehensive exams starting before 1st grade and continuing until adulthood

-Proper vision is essential for children’s success—in life and in academics.
+Proper vision can help children succeed in life and academics.
 Beyond just seeing what’s in front of them at school, visual skills are needed for social, cognitive, and motor skill development.

 Valuable Visual Skills

 Children aren’t born with the visual skills they need—they develop them over time, just like they develop the ability to walk and talk.